Bramman: Plot

-Siva is a movie lover in Coimbatore who leases a single screen theater out of passion.
+Siva is a cinephile in Coimbatore who leases a single-screen movie theater out of passion.
 However, the theater is loss making and he is in financial trouble.
 Siva falls in love with Gayathri, but her parents want Siva to give up his passion towards theater business as it makes no money, for which Siva refuses and gives up his love.
 Siva gets a notice from the commercial tax department to pay his due of Rs.
 5 lakhs or else the theater would be sealed.
 Siva decides to get help from his childhood friend Madhan Kumar, who is a leading film director in the Telugu film industry.

 15 years ago, Madhan and Siva were school classmates and area friends, who were also big cinema freaks.
 Madhan's dad, a Union Government of India employee forbids Madhan to go to movies, as his grades dropped.
 Madhan, a sharp boy, barters with his dad that he will be allowed to pursue his dream of cinema direction if he achieves the marks prescribed by his dad till end of his studies.
 Madhan's dad agrees, and his family moves away from Coimbatore using a transfer.
 Madhan kept his end of the deal, and went to Film institute after college.

 Siva reaches Chennai with the hope of meeting Madhan, but all his efforts go in vain.
 He stays with cinema assistant directors and repeatedly tries to meet Madhan.
 One day, Siva accidentally meets a producer named JP, to whom he introduces himself as an associate of Madhan and narrates a story which impresses JP.
 Siva is offered a chance to direct a movie, and JP hands over Rs.
 5 lakhs as advance.
 However, Siva is scared as he has no clue about direction.
 Upon learning this, Madhan is furious and meets Siva but cannot identify him.
 Siva informs him that he is a big fan of Madhan.